luxdvie/electro-dm/README.md

 # What is it?

-It's a Laptop, Bluetooth Speaker, Custom Battle Station (with addressable RGB LEDs), Elgato Stream Deck, Spotify Playlists, Electro Client + Server Software, and Phillips Hue Lights.
+It's a Laptop, Bluetooth Speaker, Custom Battle Station (with addressable RGB LEDs), Elgato Stream Deck, Spotify Playlists, Custom Client+Server software, and Phillips Hue Lights.

 # Platform Components